-Embracing the oft-criticised complexity of the high-rise layout as something playful and novel, and encouraging exploration of it, I hoped not only to increase usage of the Barbican’s abundant communal space, but also to alter the nature of the listeners’ interaction with their physical environment, promoting a more active and emotionally resonant interaction with the existing architecture.
+Embracing the oft-criticised complexity of the high-rise layout as something playful and novel, and encouraging exploration of it, I hoped not only to increase usage of the Barbican’s abundant communal space, but also to alter the nature of the listeners’ interaction with their physical environment, promoting an active and emotionally resonant interaction with the existing architecture.

 Lossless audio available upon request.